Axis Labels — Smart Layout¶

 Bar charts where the author explicitly sets style.orientation:

 This decision only applies to bar charts with a discrete x.
-Bar charts with a continuous x (histograms, time-series bars) always stay vertical, even when crowded — see Continuous axes above.
+Bar charts with a continuous x (histograms, time-series bars) always stay vertical because time flows left-to-right by convention and magnitude bars rise from a baseline — see Continuous axes above.

 Time axes¶